 Our five GP practices are committed to delivering the COVID-19 vaccination to our patients.
-Details regarding attending your Covid-19 vaccine appointment at Altrincham Health and Wellbeing Centre – map of the venue, parking, video, what to bring and expect – can be seen here
+Details regarding attending your Covid-19 vaccine appointment at Altrincham Health and Wellbeing Centre – map of the venue, parking details, a walk through video, what to bring and expect – can be seen here

 Information regarding the Covid-19 vaccination is being constantly updated – see www.nhs.uk/covid-vaccination

 NHS appointment cards cannot be used to demonstrate vaccination status.
 Please do not contact your GP surgery about your COVID-19 vaccination status.
 GPs cannot provide letters showing your COVID-19 vaccination status For full details click here

 More at risk of Coronavirus?

 For patients who are more at risk of Coronavirus, during the pandemic your GP may be in touch to have a difficult conversation with you about care planning.
-That means a conversation about what your wished would be, if you become very unwell from COVID-19.
+That means a conversation about what your wishes would be, if you become very unwell from COVID-19.
 We find ourselves in unchartered waters and unprecedented times.
 Conversations about what might happen if we become seriously unwell, or have to face death are never easy, but they are really important.
 Please take 5 minutes to watch the video linked which helps explain the conversation and the purpose. – VIDEO You can find more information about power of attorney HERE